MakeItHackin/AMI/README.md

 ## Etsy
 This project can be used with Etsy Marketplace.
 Etsy info will be updated here.
+Etsy uses oAuth2.0 and Proof for Key Exhange for API authentication.
+Use the etsyRequestAuthorizationCode_step1.py and etsyRequestAccessToken_step2.py to set up your Etsy Access Tokens.
+More information on authenticating with the Etsy API can be found here:  https://developers.etsy.com/documentation/

 ## Lectronz
 This project can be used with Lectronz Marketplace.